aio-libs/aiohttp/docs/web_reference.rst

 5. If the end of *routing table* is reached and no *resource* / *route* pair found the *router* returns special :class:`SystemRoute` instance with  either *HTTP 404 Not Found* or *HTTP 405 Method Not Allowed* status code.
-Registerd :term:`web-handler` for *system route* raises corresponding :ref:`web exception
+Registered :term:`web-handler` for *system route* raises corresponding :ref:`web exception
    <aiohttp-web-exceptions>`.